Nitlix/VCONN/README.md

 ## Intro

-VCONN is a lightweight, end-to-end type safety ensuring communication library that makes it easy to build and consume fully typesafe APIs without schemas or code generation.
-It's designed to be a modern alternative to Next.JS' Server Actions, providing better type safety and developer experience.
+VCONN is a lightweight, end-to-end type safe fullstack communications library that makes it easy to build fully typesafe APIs without schemas or code generation.
+It's designed to be a modern alternative to Next.JS' Server Actions, providing equivalent safety and developer experience at faster speeds and a lighter feel.

 ### Features